Ponderosa Zoo: Foundation and early years

 In 1988, businessman Howard Cook MBE purchased a 50 acre neglected dairy farm in Heckmondwike, West Yorkshire.
 The farmland was considered poor quality with little use to the farmer and surrounding community so, in 1989, Cook began to redevelop it and used it as a base for his building company.
 Cook's family, which was associated with the learning disability charity Mencap, decided to use the farmland for the disabled and established the Ponderosa Rural Therapeutic Centre.
 A greenhouse and other facilities were built in collaboration with the Ravensthorpe Education Centre which allowed students to experience and develop their horticultural skills.

 In 1991, Cook's wife, Maureen Cook (née Totton), developed the site further by introducing a rare breeds farm, named the Ponderosa Rare Breeds Farm, which was built upon a 7 acre landfill between two disused railway lines.
 By 2002, the centre had grown to house around 150 animals, including wallabies and water buffalo.
-Llamas, emus and deer also joined the collection after moving from a small zoo in Lancashire.
+Llamas, emus and deer also joined the collection after moving from a small zoo in Leigh, Greater Manchester.
 During the same year, the zoo received £13,000 in compensation due to a nationwide outbreak of foot-and-mouth disease which resulted in the centre closing for over two months.
 The money was used to build new attractions, including an enclosure for marmosets, a reptile house, an aquatic centre and two lakes.
 A zoo license was also applied for due to the increasing size of the zoo's animal collection, which was granted in 2004.
 In 2014, the zoo was put up for sale at a price of £1.3 million.